Republic Day: 29 October in Turkey

 On 29 October 1923, the Turkish constitution was amended and Turkey became a republic.
 This formally declared the dissolution of the Ottoman Empire.
 Republic Day (Turkish: Cumhuriyet Bayramı) is celebrated throughout Turkey and Northern Cyprus every year.
 Commemorative events usually begin in the afternoon on the previous day.
 In observance of the holiday, government offices and schools close for a day.
 Also, there are fireworks shows in all cities of Turkey.
 That day everyone commemorates Mustafa Kemal Atatürk.

 November

 11 November in the Maldives

-On 11 November 1968, Maldives the then existing monarchy was abolished and replaced by a republic.
+On 11 November 1968, Maldives, which had a monarchist government at the time, had its old government (i.e. the aforementioned monarchist government) abolished on that date and replaced by a republic.

 15 November in Brazil and Northern Cyprus

-On 15 November 1889, in the city of Rio de Janeiro (the Brazilian capital at that time), a military coup led by Field Marshal Deodoro da Fonseca overthrew Emperor Pedro II and declared Brazil a republic.
+On 15 November 1889, in the city of Rio de Janeiro, which was the Brazilian capital at that time, a military coup led by Field Marshal Deodoro da Fonseca overthrew Emperor Pedro II and declared Brazil a republic.

+In Northern Cyprus, this day commemorates the declaration of the state’s independence from the Republic of Cyprus in 1983.

 30 November in Barbados

 This day is celebrated as both Independence Day and Republic Day, as on 30 November 2021, Barbados was declared as a Republic within the Commonwealth.
 Dame Sandra Mason, the last Governor-General of Barbados was installed as the first President of Barbados.